Schroeder (Peanuts): Schroeder's piano

 The piano's prodigious capabilities are illustrated in 1965's A Charlie Brown Christmas.
 Lucy asks Schroeder if he can play "Jingle Bells".
 Schroeder first plays it in the style of a conventional grand piano, then manages to generate the warm tones of a Hammond organ.
 Lucy still does not recognize the tune until the irritated Schroeder plays it in a high register with one finger, in the tones of a normal toy piano, whereupon Lucy shouts "That's it!" with such force Schroeder whirls off his chair.
 (This is the only time in the history of the television specials that his toy piano actually sounds like a toy piano.)
 In 1966's It's the Great Pumpkin, Charlie Brown, Schroeder accommodated Snoopy (as the World War I Flying Ace) by playing a brief medley of World War I songs at Violet's Halloween party; he plays "It's a Long Way to Tipperary", "There's a Long Long Trail A-Winding", "Pack Up Your Troubles in Your Old Kit-Bag", and "Roses of Picardy".
 Schroeder is normally a very passive character, content to keep to himself and play his music, but he can be angered quite easily, especially if his music or Beethoven are insulted.
-In one strip, Lucy points out to him the woefully inadequate range of a toy piano; Schroeder pulls the piano out from under her, causing her to conk her head on the floor.
+In one strip, Lucy points out to him the woefully inadequate range of a toy piano; Schroeder pulls the piano out from under her, causing her to strike her head on the floor.
 This became a running gag in the strip's later years.
 In 1971's Play It Again, Charlie Brown, Lucy asks if pianists make a lot of money, and Schroeder flies into a rage: "Who cares about money?!
 This is art!
 This is great music I'm playing, and playing great music is an art!
 Do you hear me?
 An art!
 Art!
 Art!
 Art!
 Art!
 Art!" (the last five words punctuated by slamming his hands against his piano).
 These instances mark the few occasions when any character has successfully stood up to the notoriously aggressive Lucy.
 The musical notes Schroeder plays also seem to have substance; characters are able to touch them as they appear in the air.
 Snoopy, for example, once decorated a Christmas tree using a handful of them and has on at least one occasion been seen dancing atop the musical staff containing them.
 He has also occasionally dumped a bucketful of them into the piano in order to change the tune Schroeder is playing.
 Also, twice while Schroeder was playing and the notes were above him, Lucy's head appeared between the treble and bass staffs, causing him to stop and say, "Don't tell me I've grown accustomed to that face!"
 Lucy has often spoken of getting Schroeder to give up his piano, saying that married life has financial hardships and he may have to sell his piano in order to buy her a good set of saucepans.
 On two occasions, Lucy went so far as to destroy Schroeder's piano in an attempt to be rid of the "competition" for his affection, but both attempts failed: